.

 Besides creating a brand logo, you’ll need podcast cover art, which is the visual you’ll use to display your show on listening platforms.

-- Create a cover with dimensions compatible to a variety of platforms.
+• Create a cover with dimensions compatible with a variety of platforms

 If you’re creating your own cover, these tools are a good place to start: